 Although this is a partial response, I think that these changes are related, at least indirectly, with the inclusion of a discourse of multiculturalism within the region’s legal regimes and with the strengthening of mobilization.
 Social movements’ actions to change the constitutions in Latin America have borne fruit.
 If they haven’t, why not ask the opposite question: would it be possible for social movements to achieve what they have if the rules of the game hadn’t changed?

-* Carlos Andrés Baquero Díaz is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia)
+* Carlos Andrés Baquero Díaz is a researcher at the Center for Law, Justice and Society (Dejusticia).